Canon 1300D vs Panasonic GH4

 Studio photographers will appreciate that the Panasonic GH4 (unlike the 1300D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1300D and the GH4 have been discontinued, but can regularly be found used on eBay.
 The GH4 was replaced by the Panasonic GH5, while the 1300D was followed by the Canon 2000D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1300D vs Panasonic GH4